MicrosoftDocs/mooncaketest/includes/automation-note-authentication.md

 > [!NOTE]
-> 本教程使用一个不需要访问 Azure 资源的简单 Runbook。请参阅本教程的[后续步骤](#nextsteps)部分，以了解有关在 Azure Automation 中配置大多数 Runbook 所需的身份验证的信息。
+> This tutorial uses a simple runbook that does not require access to Azure resources.
+See the [Next Steps](#nextsteps) section of this guide for information on configuring authentication in Azure Automation which is required for most runbooks.
+>
+>